tigerbeetle/tigerbeetle/docs/about/production-ready.md

 # Production Ready

-TigerBeetle is ready for production use on Linux as from version 0.15.3, which provides protocol and storage stability, and a forward upgrade path, without requiring data migration.
+TigerBeetle is ready for production use on Linux as of version 0.15.3, which provides protocol and storage stability, and a forward upgrade path, without requiring data migration.

-TigerBeetle releases are tested in a deterministic simulator, to apply model checking techniques but on the actual code.
-For example, fault injection simulates network partitions, packet loss, crashes, and even high levels of disk corruption, while time is accelerated in the simulated world by a factor of up to seven hundred times, to find bugs faster.
+TigerBeetle releases are tested in a deterministic simulator to apply model checking techniques but on the actual code.
+For example, fault injection simulates network partitions, packet loss, crashes, and even high levels of disk corruption, while time is accelerated in the simulated world by a factor of up to seven hundred times to find bugs faster.

 Beyond this level of testing, TigerBeetle follows NASA's Power of Ten Rules for Safety-Critical Code, with 6000+ assertions to verify correctness at runtime, so that as far as possible,